Course No. NHL 105

 Now I am really trying to take down a big GPP, by trying to hit on two of my favorite stacks.
 I am putting my chips into the Oilers and Sharks top lines here.
 I am still taking the first lines, and with these stacks there is a value play on each top line, making it easier to afford better defenseman, and a goalie.

 There are many great resources for finding information on which players are player with who, and if you don't have a twitter account, you are missing out on important information every day that your competitors are getting before you.
-Daily Faceoff and Left Wing Lock are two exceptional resources that I use on a daily basis.
+Daily Faceoff is an exceptional resources that I use on a daily basis.
 There you will find the most recent line combinations for even strength and power play.
 Twitter is useful for acquiring late breaking info that won't be updated on sites like the ones just mentioned.
 Sometimes lines will be juggled during the morning skate or in warm ups, and it's usually a team beat reporter who tweets out the information first.

 Use the top two lines for stacking, and make sure those players are on the power play units as well.
 This adds upside to your players, and using strategy one above, you can see the Stars top line follows these rules.